lxFang2022/TRC-HCN/README.md

-# TRC-HCN
+# TD-HCN
-TRC-HCN: A Hypergraph Convolution Network Driven by the Trend of Relationship Change for Stock Ranking Prediction
+TD-HCN: A Trend-Driven Hypergraph Convolutional Network for Stock Recommendation

 ## Data
 All datasets can be downloaded from: https://github.com/fulifeng/Temporal_Relational_Stock_Ranking/tree/master/data.